prettier-solidity/prettier-plugin-solidity/HOW_TO_PUBLISH.md

 - Bump the version in the package.json file

-- Create a branch with the name of the new version number e.g.: `git checkout -b 1.0.0-beta.4`
+- Create a branch with the name of the new version number, e.g.: `git checkout -b 1.0.0-beta.4`

 ```bash
 git add .